oxc-project/oxc-project.github.io/src/zh/docs/guide/usage/linter.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
-      - run: npx --yes oxlint@0.0.0 # change to the latest release
+      - run: npx --yes oxlint@0.0.0 --deny-warnings # change to the latest release
 ```

+It is advised to pin the version, otherwise CI may fail after a new release.

 ## System Requirements